 How to Write a Contractor Agreement

-Stipulate the duration of the working relationship, whether it’s for a single project, fixed term, or ongoing work arrangement.
-Include how much notice is required for either party to terminate the contract.
+Specify the duration of the working relationship.
+Is it a fixed term, single project, or an ongoing work arrangement?
+Also, be sure to include the notice requirements for either party to terminate the contract.

-Your contractor agreement should specify how much you will pay the contractor, and whether payment will be made as installments or a lump sum?
+Your contractor agreement should clearly specify how much you’ll pay the contractor.
+Will the payment be made in installments or a lump sum?
 Ensure both you and the contractor agree to the payment terms to avoid problems after the project begins.

-To protect intellectual property, include a confidentiality clause in the contractor agreement to specify how the contractor will handle confidential information.
-As a best practice, you should also include a non-compete agreement if your contractor will be privy to trade secrets.
+In order to protect your intellectual property, include a confidentiality clause in the contractor agreement to specify how the contractor will handle confidential information.
+As a best practice, you should also include a non-compete agreement, especially if your contractor will be privy to trade secrets.

 Do Boards Need a Contractor Agreement?

-A board management platform allows your board to issue, sign, and store contractor agreements digitally and securely.
-This system of record comes backed with intuitive data and analytics to get work done faster, build board materials easier, and communicate more effectively.
+OnBoard’s board management software allows your company to issue, sign, and store contractor agreements digitally and securely.
+Our software solution comes with intuitive features to help your board members collaborate from anywhere, build board materials faster, and access key documents from the cloud.

 About The Author